Railway-Op-Sim/US-MetraElectricDistrict/README.md

 * Blue Island Branch: Millenium Station to Blue Island
 * South Chicago Branch: Millenium Station to South Chicago

-Currently stage one is complete depicting the map as far as Grand Crossing on the Main Line and up to South Chicago/93rd St. The timetable for this stage is now in development, once this is complete the route will be expanded followed by the timetable to stage two.
+This is version 2 which now includes both the Main Line and the South Chicago Branch.

 ![Image of Current State of Map](Images/Metra_Electric.bmp)